bevyengine/bevy-website/content/learn/book/ecs/entities-components/_index.md

 ## Bundles

 As you might guess, the one-at-a-time component insertion syntax can be both tedious and error-prone as your project grows.
-To get around this, Bevy abstracts these patterns using **component bundles**.
+To get around this, Bevy allows you to group components into **component bundles**.
-These are implemented by implementing the [`Bundle`] trait for a struct; turning each of its fields into a distinct component on your entity when they are inserted.
+These are defined by deriving the [`Bundle`] trait for a struct; turning each of its fields into a distinct component on your entity when the bundle is inserted.

 Let's try rewriting that code from above.